 “DOA saved my life any number of times in the 1980s, mainly through their live shows.
 From the back of auto body shops to abandoned youth clubs to at least one high school gym to the Arts Club on Seymour (still the best damned live venue the Terminal City has ever had) to at least two sold out Commodore Ballrooms, to some impromptu acoustic messing around off the edge of a movie set – it was never pretty, always somehow beautiful.
 And I’m pretty sure they did War In The East every time, their only reggae song, because it slowed things a touch, clarified a few key points.
 Fighting one another – killing for big brother.
 Same as it ever was.”
 (Philip Random)

-You had to love the cover of Tupelo Chain Sex’s first album, 1984’s Spot the Difference.
+You had to love the cover of Tupelo Chain Sex’s Spot the Difference.
 Little punk kid sporting a Ronald Reagan Adolph Hitler t-shirt, getting pulled two ways at once.
 But the real treasure was the music.
-Not just another hardcore band from LA, these guys were brilliantly all over the place.
+Not just another hardcore band from LA, these guys had former Frank Zappa alumni Sugarcane Harris in their midst (not to mention a guy named Stumuk blowing a monster sax) and thus were brilliantly all over the place.
 Reggae, dub, ska, jazz, rockabilly, hardcore – everything, with lead off track The Dream (an extrapolation on an old Cab Calloway hit) serving as a whip smart intro to what remains one of the great (mostly) forgotten albums of any era.

 Second of two in a row from the Minutemen‘s Double Nickels on the Dime, a double album featuring forty-three mostly hard, mostly fast, mostly abrupt nuggets that manage to be unerringly smart, angry, political, and damned good.
 Themselves, at one-minute-eighteen seconds, doesn’t even feel rushed, just urgent, because all the men who work the land need to wake the f*** up and see beyond the rhetoric.
 True in 1984.
 True in 2016.